Graham · Borders

 - Can I bring my dog up Windlestraw Law?

-- Is there mobile signal on Windlestraw Law?
+- What's mobile reception like on Windlestraw Law?

-- Good signal on summit; EE reliable with clear views across the Moorfoot Hills.
+- Solid summit coverage; EE reliable with clear views across the Moorfoot Hills.

 - Is Windlestraw Law safe in winter?